Starman (Mikaal Tomas): Fictional character biography

-Later, during a battle between the Justice League and Doomsday, it was discovered that Mikaal's gem somehow affected Saint Walker's blue power ring.
-Starman played a pivotal role in the League's final adventure, where he and the Atom were shrunken down and sent inside the Shade's brain.
-The two heroes freed Shade from Eclipso's control, allowing the JLA to defeat Eclipso once and for all.
-Following an injury sustained during a battle on Gemworld, Starman resigned from the League.
-The team officially disbanded shortly after this.
-Following the events of the 2011 storyline "Flashpoint", Mikaal is indeed shown back in Opal City, now operating as a solo hero once again.
-Despite having left the League, a conversation with the Shade implies that Mikaal is indeed still friends with Congorilla.
+Starman plays a pivotal role in the League's final adventure, where he and the Atom are shrunken down and sent inside the Shade's brain.
+The two heroes free Shade from Eclipso's control, allowing the JLA to defeat Eclipso.
+Following an injury sustained during a battle on Gemworld, Starman resigns from the League.
+The team officially disbands shortly afterward.
+Following the events of the 2011 storyline "Flashpoint", Mikaal is shown back in Opal City, operating as a solo hero once again.